The Dukes of Hazzard II: Daisy Dukes It Out: Reception

 Carle praised the game's variety of vehicle selection as a "significant improvement" over the previous game, but wrote that they all "have the same sluggish control."
 Carle wrote that the vehicles were "probably the best looking part of the game," noting, "The downfall of the first Dukes game was the rather weak, unvaried textures.
 This trend continues here, except that each level is twice as long, and presents twice the opportunity to disappoint.
 It's not that the graphics are awful.
 They're passable, but they're bland and unimaginative.
 After a couple missions on the Hazzard backroads, you'll be dying to see something besides rolling fields, endless fences, trees, and corn.
 This game has lots of corn.
 The cutscenes aren't much better.
 It looks like they used the same Planet of the Apes character models as in the first game.
 The best looking characters are Roscoe P. Coltrane and Enos, and even they look like Claymation mutants."
 Carle called the game's sound effects "rather weak," and said the vehicle engine sounds were "especially cheesy."
 Carle concluded that, "In addition to lacking innovation, it just gets plain boring as you slug through the 18 missions.
 Bottom line: it's like watching a bad re-run".

 Jon Thompson of AllGame criticized the game's "fairly boring and repetitive" gameplay, and wrote that it was "essentially the same as its weak predecessor".
 Thompson criticized the game's "disturbing looking CG-rendered characters" and complained that "most of the game involves running errands" for characters.
 Thompson wrote that "for a game made this late in the system's life, it sure does look ugly.
-It's grainy, the famous PlayStation distortion is in full effect, and the only two colors that seem to be in the developer's palate are brown and green.
+It's grainy, the famous PlayStation distortion is in full effect, and the only two colors that seem to be in the developer's palette are brown and green.
 It's another reason that one gets lost so easily; everything looks the same.
 And if you're big into banjo music... you won't like the sound here one bit.
 True connoisseurs of good, old-fashioned bluegrass will hate the generic chase music that blares here, as will most anyone else."
 Thompson said, "The two-player modes are fine for a couple of plays but fail to sustain their excitement beyond that," and concluded that "there just isn't enough of a hook here unless you're a tremendous fan of the show."